vivliostyle/vivliostyle.org/_posts/2021-02-08-New-release-of-Vivliostyle-CLI-v.3.md

 ## Postscript (2021/02/16)

 [“Vivliostyle CLI”](https://vivliostyle.org/documents/#vivliostyle-cli) has been added to [“Documentation > User Guides”](https://vivliostyle.org/documents/#-user-guide).
-This is an official guide that starts with installation and goes through each option in detail explaining its functionality.
+This is an official guide that starts with installation and goes through each purpose in detail explaining its functionality.
 Please check it out!